This is Abigail... and here is her story:

 The shelter staff thought she had been hit by a car because she couldn't stand up.

 When I saw her lying in the kennel she didn't even have the strength to lift her head.
 I offered her treats but she could only blink her eyes.
 I pet her gently and told her I was going to help her.

 We headed directly to our vet hospital where she was evaluated.
 She had horrible infected ulcers inside her mouth that appeared to be from either chewing metal or an electric cord, or consuming a caustic material.

 She was too weak to stand or even object to being examined.
 She was extremely critical.

 Our veterinarian did bloodwork and discovered that she was severely anemic and needed a transfusion immediately.

-We rushed her to Red Bank Veterinary Hospital where she was admitted and we were told her chances were less than 50/50.
+We rushed her to the ER hospital where she was admitted and we were told her chances were less than 50/50.
 We were told that she was very close to death when we rescued her.
 She wouldn't have made it another day.

 We prayed as we scrambled to raise funds, as the estimate for her hospital stay was about $2600 to start.

 After her transfusion she was still critical and the ER vet decided to x-ray her stomach.
 There they saw a metallic foreign body.
 This could explain the anemia.

 The surgeon went in with a scope but wasn't able to get it, so we decided on surgery, and they were able to remove 2 parts of what is believed to be a penny from her stomach and small intestine.
 This caused zinc toxicity and made her very sick.